gemini-hlsw/goats/docs/readthedocs/source/appendices/tns.rst

 Interfacing with Transient Name Server
 ======================================

 GOATS also supports communication with the `Transient Name Server <https://www.wis-tns.org/>`_ (TNS) by using the `tom-tns <https://github.com/TOMToolkit/tom_tns>`_ plugin, which is maintained by LCO.
-Users can therefore submit transient discovery and/or classification report to TNS directly from the GOATS interface (see the video below).
+Users can thus submit transient discovery and/or classification report to TNS directly from the GOATS interface (see the video below).

 .. note::